An actor on the long-running soap Neighbours was allegedly removed from set for a week following racial slurs.

 Clanton currently stars in Wentworth – also produced by Fremantle.

-She accepts her decision to call out the behaviour on the Neighbours set will likely have a negative impact on her career.
+She accepts her decision to call out the discrimination on the Neighbours set will likely have a negative impact on her career.

 “But I think for me, it is not unreasonable to speak about these individual experiences, because they form part of a collective of toxic work environments.